graup/mongo-php-orm/README.md

 ### Constants

-Your model can define up to three constants.
+Your model can define a couple of constants.

 * `const collectionName = 'aCollectionName';`
 Defines the MongoDB collection used for this model.
 Required.